 St Barnabas is a diverse Anglican Church and we love welcoming newcomers and helping them to feel at home.
-Each week we celebrate God’s welcome of us into his family when we share in communion and so it’s natural for us to be a welcoming community too.
-So why not join us at any of the weekly meeting times – you’ll find a warm welcome and lots of people to share the journey of faith with.
+Each week we celebrate God’s amazing welcome as we share in communion and so it’s natural for us to want to share that welcome to others.
+So why not join us at any of the weekly meeting times – you’ll find friendship and a community to share the journey of faith with.

 In the movie ‘About a Boy’ the character Will (played by Hugh Grant) talked about being connected underneath like ‘island chains’ – we know all about that in Aotearoa!
 Anyway that’s what it’s like at St Barnabas.
 We’re all connected – part of a community of those who believe and follow Jesus Christ.
 God calls us to be connected with him and each other, to reach out and care for one another.
 We’re a work in progress but that’s what we’re striving to be.
 There’s lots of space for you to be part of our community too!

 If you feel ready, you can put your roots down at St Barnabas, become established and begin to participate and contribute to what God is doing in our community.
 Involvement is the route to belonging – the more you give of your gifts, time and talents and invest in the community the stronger your sense of belonging.
 At St Barnabas there’s a place for everyone with lots of ways to contribute – from serving in some way during worship, leading a group, helping with children or youth and using your practical skill to support others.
 We’re a growing, serving community – with lots of options for involvement!

 ‘Welcome to St Barnabas’ - Rev Mark Chamberlain

 Shaking it up at Mainly Music

 St Barnabas - a diverse family, a place for everyone

 Join us this Friday for a commemorative ANZAC service in the Hall.